7h4nd5RG0d/Fast-Fourier-Transform-FFT-/README.md

 Fast polynomial multiplication **for polynmials with degree greater than 2 (degree 1 and 0 can be considered trivial for our case)**

 # What is FFT:
 > FFT is an algorithm for fast polynomial multiplication.
-The usual polynomial multiplication takes a complexity of O(n^2) while FFT takes a complexity of O(nlogn).
+The usual polynomial multiplication takes a complexity of O(n^2) while FFT takes a complexity of O(nlogn) {which is a huge relief when considering large polynomials}.
 The following steps illustrate FFT:-